Jaidenzz86/Jaidenzz86.github.io/index.md

 ## Welcome to GitHub Pages
+Title: Welcome to Jaidenzz86's homepage!
+Description: Feel free to bookmark this to keep an eye on my project updates.
 You can use the [editor on GitHub](https://github.com/Jaidenzz86/Jaidenzz86.github.io/edit/master/index.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.